dvicencio/plus1_frame_sequence_reader/README.md

 * the numerical position of any sequence within the genome
 # Usage
 ## Initiation
-Selects the file with the genome sequence of interest (e.g. s. cerevisiae ORFs in this case) and defines it as an array
+Selects the file with the genome sequence of interest (e.g. s. cerevisiae ORFs in this case) and defines it as an array containing genes as elements
 ```
 #!/usr/bin/perl -w
 open(SEQFILE, "file_with_genome.txt")||die "opening file $!";